 In January of 2016, the City entered into an agreement with the State of Oklahoma and the Chickasaw Nation to complete the First Americans Museum along the Oklahoma River.
-The Center provides 85 acres of park space, with walking trails, interpretive art, and serves as a venue for native performers and educational exhibits.
+The Center will provide 85 acres of park space, with walking trails, interpretive art, and serve as a venue for native performers and educational exhibits.